trufamaria/trufamaria/README.md

-- 👋 Hi, I’m @trufamaria, or Marina
+- 👋 Hi, I’m @trufamaria
-- 👀 I’m interested in learning R
+- 👀 I’m interested in cats
-- 🌱 I’m currently learning R!!!
+- 🌱 I’m currently with a cat on my lap
-- 💞️ I’m looking to collaborate on R
+- 💞️ I’m looking to collaborate on Python
-- 📫 How to reach me t: @marinapetric
+- 📫 How to reach me t: --- I left X

 <!---
 trufamaria/trufamaria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.